idiap/bob/python/doc/TutorialsMachine.rst

   (2, 2)

-A :py:class:`bob.machine.LinearMachine`` also supports pre-setting normalization vectors that are applied to every input `x`.
-You can set a subtraction factor and a division factor, so that the actual input `x'` that is fed to the matrix `W` is :math:`x' = (x - s) ./ d`.
-The variables `s` and `d` are vectors that have to have the same size as the input vector `x`.
-The operator `./` indicates an element-wise division.
+A :py:class:`bob.machine.LinearMachine`` also supports pre-setting normalization vectors that are applied to every input :math:`x`.
+You can set a subtraction factor and a division factor, so that the actual input :math:`x'` that is fed to the matrix :math:`W` is :math:`x' = (x - s) ./ d`.
+The variables :math:`s` and :math:`d` are vectors that have to have the same size as the input vector :math:`x`.
+The operator :math:`./` indicates an element-wise division.
 By default, :math:`s := 0.0` and :math:`d := 1.0`.

 .. doctest::